 The “c” stands for common.
 It is often labeled as “c” on thermostat backplates.
 Keep in mind that it is not necessarily labeled as c and the wire is not necessarily any particular color.
 Although there are some best practices, there are no strict standards that wire name and color adhere to.

 Although I’ve seen it stated in several places, it’s not entirely correct to say that the c-wire is what powers the thermostat.

 Typically, the wires that provide the power (often called the “hot” wires) are labeled Rc (cooling) and Rh (heating).
 They provide a source of 24V power coming from the HVAC control board.
 Sometimes they are separate wires and require separate connections.
 Other times they are the same wire.
 In that case it will typically be labeled Rh/c.

 In order to have a circuit that power can flow through, wires need to connect back to the HVAC control board to complete the loop.
 That’s what the other wires do.

-Now that you know what the c-wire is, you may be asking yourself, why do I need it?
+Now that you know what the c wire is, you may be asking yourself, why do I want it?

 Today’s wireless thermostats require more power than the simple calculator-screen programmable thermostats of the recent past.

 Keeping a connection to a WiFi router or an automation hub is one power requirement that never existed.
 Trying to maintain a WiFi connection will drain a couple AA batteries within days.